 - When developing a web app, you can use a Platform-as-a-Service (PaaS).
 PaaS platforms manage the cloud infrastructure, networking, operating system, middleware, and runtime environment, moreover, you can easily integrate databases and 3rd party APIs when using them.
-PaaS platforms help you to scale your web app, as you can read in “10 top PaaS providers for 2019”.
+PaaS platforms help you to scale your web app, as you can read in “10 top PaaS providers”.
 Heroku, AWS Elastic Beanstalk, etc. are popular PaaS platforms.

 - Mobile-Backend-as-a-Service (MBaaS) platforms can help with mobile app development since they handle the cloud infrastructure, persistent storage, etc. This eliminates the need for you to develop and manage the mobile backend, moreover, MBaaS platforms let you integrate 3rd party APIs with your app.
 AWS Amplify and Google Firebase are well-known MBaaS platforms, as I have explained in “How to choose the best Mobile Backend as a Service (MBaaS)?”.

 - If you are developing a DApp on a public blockchain, you can use platforms like Ethereum, NEO, and EOS.
 On the other hand, if you are using an enterprise blockchain framework, then you can use “IBM Blockchain Platform” or “Blockchain on AWS”.
 Read about more blockchain platforms in “Best blockchain network hosts 2019 – Ethereum – Amazon etc.”.

 10. The knowledge of development tools